shoenig/go-bindata/README.md

 For example, running without the `-prefix` flag, we get:

-	$ go-bindata /path/to/templates/
+	$ petrify /path/to/templates/

 	_bindata["/path/to/templates/foo.html"] = path_to_templates_foo_html

 Running with the `-prefix` flag, we get:

-	$ go-bindata -prefix "/path/to/" /path/to/templates/
+	$ petrify -prefix "/path/to/" /path/to/templates/

 	_bindata["templates/foo.html"] = templates_foo_html